 Hej hej (that’s hello) from Sörmland!
 I spent the loveliest long weekend in this gorgeous corner of Sweden.
 Just a quick hop from Stockholm, it’s the perfect place for an adventurous escape.
-Plan your own dream #Stockholmcountrybreak with my favourite places to stay and explore.
+Use my Sormland Sweden travel guide and plan your own dream #Stockholmcountrybreak with my favourite places to stay and explore.

 Got a few days free and dreaming of a little outdoors adventure?
 Might I suggest heading to Sweden’s province of Sörmland?
 A short journey from buzzy Stockholm, this lovely, laid-back province is home to tiny islands, wild woods, placid lakes and postcard-pretty towns, perfect after a few days exploring Sweden’s capital (the province is easy to reach by train, bus or in just 45 minutes car from Stockholm city or Skavska airport).